 What drew you to the world of IT?

-Eight years ago, I found a flexible role in a small tech firm, nSynergy (sold to cloud subscription business Rhipe for $25M in 2014) which suited me, after stints in HR, advertising and hospitality.
-At that time, I became a single parent and went through a tough period putting my son who was born with cerebral palsy through therapy.
+Eight years ago, I found a flexible role in a small tech firm, nSynergy (sold to cloud subscription business Rhipe for $25M in 2014) which suited me, after stints in HR, advertising, and hospitality.
+At that time, I became a single parent (after going through the legal process with a local lawyer akin to a LA divorce lawyer) and went through a tough period putting my son who was bnorn with cerebral palsy through therapy.
 I continued working in marketing for a number of tech firms, and then started my first consultancy, B2B Tech Marketing in 2013 – the same year my son was diagnosed with epilepsy, and being in control of my work helped me deal with my personal challenges better.

 Meanwhile, I saw a gap in the representation of women in IT, so joined the Females in IT & Telecommunications (FITT) board where I reconnected with an ex-colleague, Gemma Lloyd who shared a business idea with me that turned my world positively upside down!
 Today, Gemma and I run Diverse City Careers (DCC), a social enterprise helping women pursue rewarding careers and in particular, assisting women to enter sectors with low female participation.